pg9-dev/datahouse_assignment/README.md

 # File Overview

 ## src/index.js
-Sets up the server: estabishes the post route for the server, installs the json parsing middleware and listens on the specified port.
+Sets up the server: establishes the POST route for the server, installs the json parsing middleware and listens on the specified port.

 ## src/utils.js
 Contains the logic for validating a request, the scoring logic and helper functions.